thorek/gama/libs/doc/gama-principal.md

 ## Example - User as Principal

-To show how you would add your own implementation to obtain and provide a `principal` to your GAMA application we will create a bit similar solution to the default JWT based implementation but still quite simple approach with a _User_ entity as `prinicipal` that will hold all information to grant or prohibit any API client's access to certain queries and mutations.
+To show how you would add your own implementation to obtain and provide a `principal` to your GAMA application we will create a bit similar solution to the default JWT based implementation but use a quite simple approach with a _User_ entity as `prinicipal` that will hold all information to grant or prohibit any API client's access to certain queries and mutations.

 We will provide a method that we can call from our's apps `gama-app.ts` to include this implementation to our application.